View Richard Montcalm's Obituary on lincolncourier.com and share memories

 Lincoln, IL—Richard Thomas Montcalm, 85, of Lincoln, passed away on Tuesday, April 23, 2019, at The Christian Village in Lincoln.

-Private graveside services will be held at Zion Cemetery in Lincoln with Mr. Ron Otto officiating.
+Graveside services will be held at 12:00 p.m. on Saturday, May 11, 2019, at Zion Cemetery in Lincoln with Mr. Ron Otto officiating.
 Military rites will be accorded by American Legion Post #263.
+A reception will follow at the American Legion.

 Richard Thomas Montcalm was born on November 11, 1933, in Detroit, Mich., the son of Thomas and Wanista Grunig Montcalm.